mlswg/mls-extensions/draft-ietf-mls-extensions.md

 could be suppressed as well, but their inclusion in the transcript means that if they are suppressed then the group cannot advance at all.

-The schedule on which AppAck objects are sent in AppEphemeral proposals is up to the application,and determines which cases of loss/suppression are detected.
-For example:

-- The application might have the committer include an AppAck whenever a Commit is sent, so that other members could know when one of their messages did not reach the committer.

-- The application could have a client send an AppAck whenever an application message is sent, covering all messages received since its last AppAck.
-This would provide a complete view of any losses experienced by active members.

-- The application could simply have clients send AppAck proposals on a timer, so that all participants' state would be known.

-An application using AppAck to guard against loss/suppression of application messages also needs to ensure that AppAck messages and the Commits that reference them are not dropped.
-One way to do this is to always encrypt Proposal and Commit messages, to make it more difficult for the Delivery Service to recognize which messages contain AppAcks.
-The application can also have clients enforce an AppAck schedule, reporting loss if an AppAck is not received at the expected time.

-> Note: External Commits do not typically contain pending proposals (including
-> AppEphemeral proposals).

 ## Targeted messages